-A voluntary housing provider since 1985 Peter McVerry Trust has a strong history of supporting participants out of homelessness and into housing.
-In 2015 Peter McVerry Trust supported 171 individuals to secure housing and leave homelessness behind.
-Below is an outline of housing services provided by Peter McVerry Trust.
+A voluntary housing provider since 1985, Peter McVerry Trust has a strong history of supporting participants out of homelessness and into housing.
+Peter McVerry Trust is now one of Ireland’s fastest growing social housing providers and currently provides housing in Dublin, Kildare, Limerick, Laois and Offaly.

 The recognition and support for the right to a home underpins Peter McVerry Trust’s housing vision.
-Peter McVerry Trust continues to advocate for the right to a home to underpin housing policy and service delivery in Ireland.
+Peter McVerry Trust continues to advocate for the right to a home as a central principle in housing policy and service delivery in Ireland.

-You can read more about our advocacy work on the right to a home here.
+You can read more on the right to a home here.

 Peter McVerry Trust is a strong advocate for investment in, and development of, social housing stock in Ireland.

-As an approved housing body Peter McVerry Trust is key provider of social housing for people exiting homelessness and others on the social housing waiting list.
+As an approved housing body, Peter McVerry Trust is a key provider of social housing for people exiting homelessness and others on the social housing waiting list.
 We specialise in meeting the needs of individuals in need of social housing.

-Peter McVerry Trust is a member of the Irish Council for Social Housing and work together with other organisations to advocate for greater state investment in social housing.
+Peter McVerry Trust is a member of the Irish Council for Social Housing and works together with other organisations to advocate for greater State investment in social housing.

-Take a look at some of our recent social housing projects here.
+Take a look at some of our recent social housing projects below.

 Peter McVerry Trust was an early adopter of the Housing First Model in Ireland and was a key partner in the delivery of the Dublin Housing First Demonstration Project.